luiscoco/AngularDirectives_Sample1-BuiltInDirectives/README.md

 In this example, the div element will only be displayed if the isLoggedin property evaluates to true.

+## *ngFor
-*ngFor: This directive is used for iterating over a collection and rendering elements dynamically.
+This directive is used for iterating over a collection and rendering elements dynamically.
 It allows you to repeat a portion of HTML markup for each item in an array or an iterable object.

 ```typescript
 <ul>